-Betty “Chelle” Neff was driven to style hair from a young age when she intuitively knew by age 10 that this was her calling while growing up in Abilene, Texas.
-By the age of 16 she was enrolled in cosmetology school and by 18, she was officially licensed.
-Chelle was hungry to learn more and keep challenging herself to upgrade to higher end salons before finally nabbing her own chair at a Salon Suite space.
+Betty “Chelle” Neff had a drive to style hair from a young age when she intuitively knew by age ten that this was her calling while growing up in Abilene, Texas.
+By 16, she enrolled in cosmetology school; by 18, she became licensed.
+Chelle was hungry to learn more and keep challenging herself to upgrade to higher-end salons before finally residing at a Salon Suite space.
 Being independent led to a need for a business identity.
-And thus the Urban Betty brick and mortar was born, inspired by the the name Betty which is her grandmother’s name (and who she is named after).
+And thus, the Urban Betty brick and mortar was born, inspired by her grandmother’s name (and whom she is named after).

-In January 2005 it was time to hang out the Urban Betty name on her own shingle, opening up her first salon in Central Austin.
-She opened and gained one employee within 6 months (who is still employed by her to this day) and only had six chairs to start.
-Chelle ran all aspects of Urban Betty from reception to accounting, and styling clients to promotions and marketing.
-She firmly believed that “if you build it, they will come,” and so she persevered and after an expansion in September 2015 is now owner of one of the largest independent hair salons in Austin, Texas.
-So successful was the first salon, that expansion plans for a second Urban Betty salon are underway and will open in the Summer of 2018.
-In 2017 she also launched her own series of education classes for the general public and stylists called Betty Bootcamp.
+In January 2005, it was time to hang out the Urban Betty name on her shingle, opening up her first salon in Central Austin.
+She opened and gained one employee within six months and only had six chairs to start.
+Chelle ran all aspects of Urban Betty, from reception to accounting and styling clients to promotions and marketing.
+She firmly believed that “if you build it, they will come,” and so she persevered and, after an expansion in September 2015, is now the owner of one of the largest independent hair salons in Austin, Texas.
+So successful was the first salon, a second Urban Betty salon that opened in February 2019.
+In 2017 she also launched a series of education classes for the general public and stylists called Betty Bootcamp.

-No stranger to innovation, Chelle designed and developed her own app, FyleStyle, which allows stylists to track client information and color formulas.
+No stranger to innovation, Chelle designed and developed an app, FyleStyle, which allows stylists to track client information and color formulas.

-And, she and her husband David J. Neff created the Austin Weird Homes Tour – a self-paced, self-driving tour of Austin homes that reflects the unique character of the city.
-The tour has expanded to cities such as New Orleans and Houston and their first book, Weird Homes: The People and Places That Keep Austin Strangely Wonderful will be released in February 2018.
+And she and her husband, David J. Neff, created the Austin Weird Homes Tour – a self-paced, self-driving tour of Austin homes that reflects the city’s unique character.
+The tour has expanded to cities such as New Orleans and Houston, and they came out with their first book, Weird Homes: The People and Places That Keep Austin Strangely Wonderful.